 Females grow to 1.6 times the size of males with a carapace length up to 21 inches ( 54 cm).
 Adult males have a carapace length of 5-9 inches (12.7-23 cm).
 The carapace is round and covered in a leathery skin with a series of blunt or conical tubercles at the anterior edge.
 A series of tubercles are sometimes present on the posterior half of the carapace which in younger adult specimens has a rough texture due to numerous tiny spines.
 Males retain a more disk shaped carapace while the carapace of mature females is more oval.
 The outer edges of the carapace are soft especially the posterior portion above the tail.
 The carapace is olive to orange-brown with a series of spots.
 As females mature the spots fade and the carapace is either plain or blotched.
 A thin yellow band borders the outermost edge of the shell.
 The border is rimmed along the inner edge by a thin dark line.
 The plastron is white to gray or bluish gray.
 The ventral coloration of the limbs matches that of the plastron.
 The color of the top of the head, neck, limbs and tail closely matches the base coloration of the carapace.
-Many females have bluish chins (this is most notable among the pallid spiny soft-shell).
+Adult female pallid spiny soft shells have a bluish chin and throat and mature female Texas spiny soft shell turtles will bear orange colored lips.
+The exact role of these colors is currently unknown.
 A creamy yellow line thinly bordered above and below by a darker base coloration is present behind the yellow-orange eye (post orbital stripe) extending along the back of the head to the long neck.
 In younger specimens this line extends in front of each eye and comes into contact near the base of the nostrils.
 The head is elongated with yellow to olive colored lips covering a sharp cusp and tubular nostrils that internally are partially divided.
 The feet are fully webbed and the webbing on the forefeet reaches just beyond the elbow while webbing on the rear feet reaches the shank.
 The webbing between the toes is spotted with a pattern that matches the skin on the limbs.
 The limbs are flecked in dark spots.

 Females are fecund producing more than one clutch per year containing as many as spherical hard-shelled eggs per clutch.
-Softshell turtles are capable of defending themselves by clawing, and scratching while trying to make an escape.
+Soft shell turtles are capable of defending themselves by clawing, and scratching while trying to make an escape.
 They can also make short yet remarkably quick bursts of speed on land.
 If carelessly handled, soft-shelled turtles can also deliver a painful bite with their sharp cusp.

 Guadalupe softshell turtles are endemic to Texas and occur in the Colorado, Guadalupe, Lavaca, Nueces and San Antonio River systems.
 Among young specimens and males, white-yellow tubercles ringed with black are present on the carapace.
 These markings are present among males but absent in adult females.

 Texas spiny softshell turtles occur in the Pecos and Rio Grande river systems.
-The light border on the carapace is 4-5 times wider at the rear than the sides
+The light border on the carapace is 4-5 times wider at the rear than the sides.

 Pallid spiny softshell turtles occur in the Brazos, Neeches, Red, Sabine, San Jacinto and Trinity River systems.
 White tubercles without rings are present on the posterior half of the carapace among young specimens and males.